kayomarz/kayomarz.github.io/math-sets-and-logic.md

 # Variables

-+ Universal statement
-  For all elements in a set...
++ Universal statement (For all elements in a set...)
-+ Conditional statement (if one thing is true then some other thing also has to be true)
++ Conditional statement (or material condition?) (if one thing is true then some other thing also has to be true)
 + Existential statement (There is at least one thing for which something is true)

 # Sets